 Banks offer renovation loans, which are always cheaper than options like personal loans and credit cards.
-Most renovations loans are under six per cent per annum, and there are sometimes even six month interest-free renovation loans (if you can complete payment within the six months, these are almost always a good deal).
+Most renovations loans are under 6% per annum*, and there are sometimes even six month interest-free loans you can take advantage of (i.e. you’ll need to make full payment within the six months, otherwise hefty interest charges kick in.)

-By contrast, most personal loans are between six to nine per cent per annum, credit cards hit 26 per cent, and in-store credit (e.g. the hire-purchase schemes by furniture stores) can go as high as 36 per cent.
+By contrast, most personal loans are between 6 to 9% per annum.
+Credit card interest rates on your unpaid balance hit 26%, and in-store credit (e.g. the hire-purchase schemes by furniture stores) can go as high as 36% if you’re late.

 The maximum cap on a renovation loan is $30,000, or six months of your income, whichever is lower.
-So you can consider using, say, a personal loan after the costs have exceeded the renovation loan.
+So you can consider using, say, a six month interest-free loan after the costs have exceeded the renovation loan.

 3. Buying a resale flat without checking for loanshark problems

 We don’t just mean checking if your specific flat is targeted by loansharks (although that’s obviously something to be wary of).
 You also need to know if other units in the same block, or on the same floor, are having such issues.

 Look for telltale signs like CCTVs installed by multiple neighbouring units, or patches of fresh paint near staircases or lift lobbies (which might be loanshark graffiti that’s been painted over).
 It’s not unheard of for loansharks to harass innocent units on the same floor (or even in the same block), just to get at their debtors.